 Prime Minister Boris Johnson has announced that the HS2 high-speed rail link will go-ahead, with the first phase of the route travelling between London and Birmingham, with a second phase going to Manchester and Leeds.

-The HS2 aims to improve transport times, increase capacity, create jobs and re-balance the UK’s economy while North-East businesses say the scheme will help boost the Northern economy.
+The HS2 aims to improve transport times, increase capacity, create jobs and re-balance the UK’s economy.
+North-East businesses has commented on the fact that the scheme will help to boost the Northern economy.

-Once it is built, journeys will be shorter; London to Birmingham travel times will be cut from 1 hour and 21 minutes to just 52 minutes.
-Furthermore, while it is being built, it is expected to create thousands of jobs and provide a stimulus to economic growth.
+Once built, journeys will be shorter; cut from 1 hour and 21 minutes to just 52 minutes will be travel times from London to Birmingham.
+Furthermore, while being built, it is expected to create thousands of jobs and provide a stimulus to economic growth.

-The go-ahead of the HS2 high-speed rail link is expected to encourage more businesses from the South to re-locate to the North, as the easier and now faster long-distance journeys will further highlight the available investment opportunities in the North, further boosting the Northern economy.
+The go-ahead of the HS2 high-speed rail link is expected to encourage more businesses to re-locate from the South to the North.
+The easier and now faster long-distance journeys will further highlight the available investment opportunities in the North; further boosting the Northern economy.

 Improved Transport Infrastructure